 Application Form & Fee

-The portal will open for September 2025 admissions in early September 2024.
+The portal for September 2025 admissions is now open!
 Application forms must be completed online.
 Please read this webpage thoroughly before proceeding to the How to Apply instructions on the School of Graduate Studies website.

 Transcripts